alexmurphy6194/LMS/README.md

 ### Remove Duplicates from MeetupAPI
-   One of the features available to Job Placement students, was a page that displayed a list of current and upcoming Meetup Group Events.
+   One of the features available to Job Placement students was a page that displayed a list of current and upcoming Meetup Group Events.
 In the interest of efficiency and readability we opted to remove duplicate events, i.e. events that occurred regularly and were displayed more than once on the list.
 I used a filter call on the array containing the meetup event objects, found the events where the names were duplicates, and created a new